This guide describes how to add Solana's native token SOL to your cryptocurrency exchange.

 --no-snapshot-fetch parameter for reboots.

 It is important to note that the amount of historical ledger available to your nodes from the rest of the network is limited at any point in time.
-Once operational if your validators experience significant downtime they may not be able to catch up to the network and will need to download a new snapshot from a trusted validator.
+Once operational if your validators experience significant downtime they may not be able to catch up to the network and will need to download a new snapshot from a known validator.
 In doing so your validators will now have a gap in its historical ledger data that cannot be filled.

 The validator requires that various UDP and TCP ports be open for inbound traffic from all other Solana validators.
 While this is the most efficient mode of operation, and is strongly recommended, it is possible to restrict the validator to only require inbound traffic from one other Solana validator.